-📣 2.8M views · 141K investors watching · Analysts cut TPG's price target · TPG appoints external investigator · CEO contacted complainant's workplace · Vodafone leaked employment records to a journalist
+📣 3M+ views · 277K investor views · Analysts cut TPG's price target · TPG appoints external investigator · CEO contacted complainant's workplace · Vodafone leaked employment records · Investigation closed, no findings shared · Now progressing through legal channels

 Turns out that’s not a great look when you’re a publicly listed company.

-TPG has since appointed an external investigator.
+TPG appointed an external investigatorwho found nothing, after a twelve-page independence challenge went unanswered.
 Analysts have cut the price target.
 Regulators are engaged.
-And 2.8 million people have been watching.
+The matter is now progressing through legal channels.
+And over 3 million people have been watching.

 The receipts are all here.